 1.1 Vauquois triangle.
 6 1.2 Architecture of the translation process using the Bayes rule 10 1.3 IMT session to translate a Spanish sentence into English.
 25 1.4 An Interactive SMT system.
 25 3.1 Set of consistent bilingual phrases (right) given a word alignment matrix (left).
-41 3.2 Example of the execution of different operations between two alignment ma- trices 41 3.3 Possible bisegmentations for a given word-alignment matrix 47 3.4 Tree of possible bisegmentations for a sentence pair 49 3.5 Tree of possible bisegmentations including the required information to gen- erate random walks: each edge of the tree is labeled with the number of reachable leafs.
-53 3.6 Example of a file containing sorted counts.
-57 3.7 Bisegmentation example for a sentence pair (left) and the set of values for the hidden variables according to our proposed generative process (right).
+41 3.2 Example of the execution of different operations between two alignment ma- 41 3.3 Possible bisegmentations for a given word-alignment matrix.
+47 3.4 Tree of possible bisegmentations for a sentence pair 49 3.5 Tree of possible bisegmentations including the required information to gen- erate random walks: each edge of the tree is labeled with the number of reachable leafs.
+53 3.6 3.7 Example of a file containing sorted counts 57 5.7 hidden variables according to our proposed generative process (right).
 60 4.1 Example of a path in the search graph.
-The path determines a possible trans- lation of the Spanish source sentence "la casa verde ." along with a valid set of values for the bisegmentation variables (a_1^K, b_1^K, c_1^K) .
+The path determines a possible translation of the Spanish source sentence "la casa verde." along with a valid set of values for the bisegmentation variables (a_1^K, b_1^K, c_1^K) .
 68 4.2 Cache memory architecture.
 87 4.3 An example of the double-trie data structure for the storage of bilingual pairs.
-The trie at the left stores the source phrases and the one at the right stores the target phrases.
-88 4.4 Example of the expansion of the hypothesis h given $f_1^J \equiv$ "Para ver la lista de recursos" and the target sentence $e_1^I \equiv$ "To view a list of resources" 92 5.1 Best- versus breadth-first search comparison executed on the EuTrans-I test corpus.
-Plots show average translation time per sentence (left) and average score per sentence (right) as a function of the maximum stack size when 104 5.2 Best- versus breadth-first search comparison executed on the English-Spanish test set of the Xerox corpus.
+The trie at the left stores the source phrases and the one at the right stores the target phrases 88 4.4 Example of the expansion of the hypothesis h given $f_1^J \equiv$ "Para ver la lista de recursos" and the target sentence $e_1^I \equiv$ "To view a list of resources" 92 5.1 Best- versus breadth-first search comparison executed on the EuTrans-I test corpus.
+Plots show average translation time per sentence (left) and average score per sentence (right) as a function of the maximum stack size when performing monotonic and non-monotonic translation 104 5.2 Best-versus breadth-first search comparison executed on the English-Spanish 101 test set of the Xerox corpus.
 Plots show average translation time per sentence (left) and average score per sentence (right) as a function of the maximum stack size when performing monotonic and non-monotonic translation 105